Irob466/w2d-f4r/README.md

 # w2d f4r

-For when your quest for a11y has a few c7g n8s that you need to d4e.
+For when your quest for a11y has a few c7g n8s that you need to d4e. **Caveat**: Your n7n needs to be a word in the dictionary.
+Sorry fake word users.

 ## How Do I Do That?